Skip to content

 Dr Semmens currently leads the Life Control module on the Medicine (MBBS5) degree programme, whilst also leading The Central Nervous System, Mental Health, Gut and Skin module on the Pharmacy (with Kingston University) degree programme.
 Dr Semmens teaches and supervises students in the areas of neuroscience and pharmacology on the Biomedical Science, Clinical Pharmacology, Medicine, and Pharmacy degree programmes.

-Dr Semmens has obtained a Certificate in Teaching and Learning (CILT) at Queen Mary University of London and a PGCert in Healthcare and Biomedical Education at St George’s University of London, leading to Fellowship of Advance HE.
+Dr Semmens has obtained a Certificate in Teaching and Learning (CILT) at Queen Mary University of London and a PgCert in Healthcare and Biomedical Education at St George’s University of London, leading to Fellowship of Advance HE.

 Apply now